Wondering When To Decorate For Fall? A Free Printable Timeline For You!

 • Now is the time to put away all things summer – pillows, florals, summer centerpieces, throws and any other summer tchotchkes.

-• Create a blank slate so that you can create ideas on how you’d like to decorate for fall this year.
+• Create a blank slate so that you can brainstorm ideas for this year’s fall decorating.

 • Review what you already have in your fall stash.